kelleyjbrady/NiceODE/readme.md

 ## Rebuilding The Dev Container

 If you need to update the base containers part of Nice-ODE-Stack, you probably know what you are doing with Dev Containers.
-In brief, to propagate changes from the base containers into the dev container peform the following:
+In brief, to propagate changes from the base containers into the dev container perform the following:

-1) Make your changes to the components of Nice-ODE-Stack and ensure the build/compose suceeds.
+1) Make your changes to the components of Nice-ODE-Stack and ensure the build/compose succeeds.

 2) Open this repo locally with VSCode.
 If opened in Dev Container, Command Pallette->"Dev Containers: Reopen Folder Locally".